Aros-Technology-Studio/AST-Aros-Financial-Paradigm/08_fee_distribution/emission_layer_overview.md

 ## Core Components

-The Emission Layer works as a coordination layer across the following systems:
+The Fee Distribution Layer works as a coordination layer across the following systems:

 - **PoT Attestation Engine**
   Triggers emission by finalizing attested transaction batches.